wifisensing/PicoScenes-Manual/source/hardware.rst

 Supported Hardware
 ==========================================

 In this page, we briefly compare the capabilities of the PicoScenes-supported CSI hardware.
+The following Wi-Fi NICs are also available in our `PicoScenes Taobao Shop <https://item.taobao.com/item.htm?id=648560374131>`_ ^_^.

 .. csv-table:: CSI-extractable hardware supported by PicoScenes
     :header: "", "AX210/AX200", "USRP-basd SDR (X310 as example)", "QCA9300", "IWL5300"